FisherKK/F1sherKK-Online/_posts/articles/series/coding_deep_learning_for_begginners/2018-07-25-coding-deep-learning-for-begginers-types-of-machine-learning.md

 This is the 2nd article of series **“Coding Deep Learning for Beginners”**.
 You will be able to find here links to all articles, agenda, and general information about an estimated release date of next articles **on the bottom**.
 They are also available in [my open source portfolio — MyRoadToAI](https://github.com/FisherKK/F1sherKK-MyRoadToAI), along with some mini-projects, presentations, tutorials and links.

+You can also read the article on [Medium](https://medium.com/@krzyk.kamil/coding-deep-learning-for-beginners-types-of-machine-learning-b9e651e1ed9d).

 •&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•
 {: .separator}